yuwvandy/CAGCN/README.md

 ```

 ## Result
 Here we list the performance of our models CAGCN(*) with different topological variants.
-To reproduce the table, please run the following command:
+To reproduce the performance and running time in the following Table, please run the following commands:
 ```linux
 bash run_gowalla.sh
 bash run_yelp.sh